 Your team, employees, and peers are an excellent resource.
 Frequent communication is an accessible way to alleviate your marketing challenges.
 Their interest in finding trends matches yours and they already have an eye out for emerging marketing trends as well.

 It is important to note that not every trend you come across is worth pursuing or integrating into your marketing.
-Seek out trends that align with your overall brand and business objectives.
+Seek out trends that align with your overall brand.

 In summary, the world of marketing is constantly changing, and chief marketing officers need to be prepared.
 This article outlined some of the biggest digital marketing challenges faced by CMOs.
 It also provided information on how to mitigate, circumvent or overcome them.
 If you are looking to sharpen your skills in the digital sphere, book a strategy session with our team.